 For Septic Distribution Piping

 Design of an on-site private septic system has two basic parts: a septic tank that receives the untreated sewage and in which solids settle out, and a leaching bed (tile bed) through which the liquid waste portion of the sewage is dispersed into the soil.
 The main function of the septic tank is to allow solids to settle and to let clear effluent flow to the septic tile bed.
 Biological reactions within the septic tank will break down some solids into liquids and gases, but the retained solids will eventually accumulate in the septic tank.
 Only clear liquid waste should be discharged from the septic tank to the septic tile bed.
 This liquid waste will then undergo further biological breakdown and treatment.
 To ensure the efficient operation of the entire septic system, it is important that the sludge, scum, and solids that can accumulate in the septic tank do not enter the leaching bed (tile bed).
 The septic tank should be inspected by a licensed professional at least once every two years and the septic tank pumped out when necessary.
-The design of an onsite septic system for new construction is always a challenge because of the very limited area available for the septic system due to the required minimum setbacks from the drinking water well, property lines, and the proposed structures.
+The design of an on-site septic system for new construction is always a challenge because of the very limited area available for the septic system due to the required minimum setbacks from the drinking water well, property lines, and the proposed structures.
 There are a number of different septic designs, configurations, and combinations associated with the choice of the septic tank, septic field, and overall septic system design.

 Our licensed Professional engineers make sure that the septic system is properly designed to handle.
 Advanced septic treatment systems are very effective in treating septic sewage.
 With cleaner effluent leaving these advanced septic treatment systems, the size of the soil component (leaching bed) that is needed to complete the septic treatment is smaller than for those using septic tanks only.
-Advanced septic treatment systems could use one of two small leaching bed systems that are currently approved or authorized in Ontario: shallow buried trench and area bed.
+Advanced septic treatment systems could use one of two small leaching bed systems that are currently approved or authorized in Ontario: a shallow buried trench and an area bed.
 Advanced septic treatment systems can be used with a variety of above-ground and in-ground distribution options and offer several unique final distribution options.
 Advanced control panels, auto-dialer alarm systems, and remote monitoring services make the operation of the septic system simple and efficient.

 Design of advanced septic treatment systems is required when:

 Septic tanks do not use oxygen as part of the septic treatment.
 This is known as an anaerobic treatment.
 Advanced septic treatment units use oxygen to enhance septic treatment.
 This is known as an aerobic treatment.
 Aerobic septic treatment units treat septic sewage by adding air.
 Aerobic septic treatment units inject and circulate air so that oxygen-dependent bacteria can thrive.
-The bacteria break down organic matter, reduce pathogens and transform nutrients (e.g., ammonia to nitrate).
+The bacteria break down organic matter, reduce pathogens, and transform nutrients (e.g., ammonia to nitrate).
 Aerobic septic treatment units often have a pre-treatment tank where the scum and solids are separated and stored before the effluent is passed to an aeration chamber.
-At the aeration chamber, the air is added to the effluent, which allows the bacteria to feed on the contaminants thereby producing cleaner effluent.
+At the aeration chamber, the air is added to the effluent, which allows the bacteria to feed on the contaminants, thereby producing cleaner effluent.
 Generally, Aerobic septic treatment units are classified based on the status of bacteria in the wastewater within the treatment unit.
-Bacteria are either suspended in the liquid or attached to some media.
-Aerobic septic treatment units require air compressors and in most cases pumps and use an area bed or shallow buried trench for final distribution and treatment.
+Bacteria are either suspended in the liquid or attached to the media.
+Aerobic septic treatment units require air compressors and in most cases, pumps and use an area bed or shallow buried trench for final distribution and treatment.

-In suspended growth septic treatment units, wastewater flows from the pre-treatment tank into the aeration chamber where an air compressor and air diffuser supply oxygen and mix the liquid waste.
+In suspended growth septic treatment units, wastewater flows from the pre-treatment tank into the aeration chamber, where an air compressor and air diffuser supply oxygen and mix the liquid waste.
 The air keeps the bacteria “suspended” or floating in the liquid waste.
 It does not attach to any surface.
 The oxygen supports the growth of the bacteria and other microorganisms that break down the wastewater and solids.
-The effluent then flows into a shallow buried septic trench or area bed.
+The effluent then flows into a shallow buried septic trench or an area bed.
 Suspended Growth Treatment Units presently used in Ontario include Whitewater, Aquarobic, Aqua Safe and Aqua Air, Biocycle, Clearstream, Norweco, and WSB.

 The revolutionary Norweco Hydro-Kinetic septic system employs innovative Hydro-Kinetic filtration technology to produce the cleanest, most consistent effluent quality available.
 Developed to serve homes and small businesses outside of city sewers, the Norweco Hydro-Kinetic septic system uses extended aeration and attached growth processes to treat wastewater and features innovative nitrification-denitrification technology.
 The Hydro-Kinetic septic system is designed to meet or exceed stringent local regulations for septic design in areas where excessive nitrogen is a concern.
 In lakefront areas, nitrogen is a threat to aquatic life, wildlife, and recreational use.
 Nitrogen is reduced to less than 10 mg/L by the Norweco Hydro-Kinetic septic system, which is lower than the USEPA’s standard for drinking water.
 This demonstrates the Norweco Hydro-Kinetic septic system’s superb treatment performance.